kongrui/uc-machine-learning/capstone/capstone_report.md

 ![RMSE](./images/rmse.png)

 The RMSE is the square root of the variance of the residuals.
 It indicates the absolute fit of the model to the data–how close the observed data points are to the model’s predicted values.
 As the square root of a variance, RMSE can be interpreted as the standard deviation of the unexplained variance.
 Lower values of RMSE indicate better fit.
 RMSE is a good measure of how accurately the model predicts the response, and it is the most important criterion for fit if the main purpose of the model is prediction.
+Besides, it is largely used for numerical predictions, which is what this problem fit.

 [Choosing the Right Metric](https://medium.com/usf-msds/choosing-the-right-metric-for-machine-learning-models-part-1-a99d7d7414e4) implies RMSE is the default metric of many models for prediction because loss function defined in terms of RMSE is smoothly differentiable and makes it easier to perform mathematical operations.